-This exhibition will explore the evolving role of desire in art and life and its relationship to structures of power.
-New commissions of contemporary works alongside a succinct selection of master works of the 20th-century will offer a unique examination of the relationship between desire, technological advancements, and its impact on social structures.
-Helen Chadwick’s chocolate fountain Cacao, 1994 will be featured alongside Marcel Duchamp’s La boîte verte (The Green Box), 1934 – interrogating masculinist notions of viscerality in the readymade as well as the connections between unobtainability, distance, and desire.
+This large-scale international group exhibition Desire: A Revision from the 20th Century to the Digital Age, is co-curated by Yuko Hasegawa, Artistic Director of the Museum of Contemporary Art, Tokyo, and Rachel Thomas, Senior Curator; Head of Exhibitions, IMMA.
+The exhibition explores the evolving role of desire in art and life and its relationship to structures of power.
+New commissions of contemporary works alongside a succinct selection of master works of the 20th-century offer a unique examination of the relationship between desire, technological advancements, and its impact on social structures.

 Spanning over 100 years, the exhibition explores the development of desire through the lens of the eurocentric male gaze and its influence in shaping artistic depictions of desire in contemporary culture.